 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-To combat this shortage of SLPs in the school system, the Oregon Department of Education began offering a Speech-Language Pathology Scholarship Program.
-Through the scholarship program, graduate SLP students receive scholarships in exchange for the agreement to work in a rural Oregon school district for at least two years after they graduate.
+To combat this shortage of SLPs in the school system and encourage more students to pursue this career path, the Oregon Department of Education offers a Speech-Language Pathology Scholarship Program.
+Through the scholarship program, graduate SLP students receive a $10,000 scholarship in exchange for the agreement to work in a rural Oregon school district for at least two years after they graduate.

-You’ll be able to take advantage of this scholarship program by choosing from three in-state schools that are accredited by the Council on Academic Accreditation, or any number of accredited online programs available to students in the state.
+You’ll be able to take advantage of this scholarship program by choosing from three in-state schools that are accredited by the Council on Academic Accreditation (CAA), or any number of accredited online programs available to students in the state.

 Step 1.
 Earn a Master’s Degree in Speech-Language Pathology from an ASHA-Accredited Program

-Whether online or traditional, SLP graduate programs only accept highly-qualified students.
-Admission departments look for:
+Whether online or on-campus, SLP graduate programs only accept highly-qualified students.
+Admission departments generally require:

 - A GPA of at least 3.0